webomnizz/omni-lazy-load/README.md

 # Omni Lazy Load
-The best plugin to for Images to boost WordPress Performance.
+The best plugin to for Images and IFrames to boost WordPress Performance.

 ## Installation